 Giant Monsters and Magical Girls

 Dancing is an art and a dicipline.
 However in the case of the nomads who wander the southern desert and eastern Abylon, it is also a method of combat, and they are called the Dervish.
 They are renowned for their energy and whirling style of combat, for it melds magic and blade-work.
 Tales tell of some master dervish whirling so fast that they became as a great desert whirlwind, lifting the dust and sand up around them.
-In fact it is commonly believed dervish walk between the spiritual and material realms when they perform their mystic dance.
+In fact it is commonly believed dervish walk between realms when they perform their mystic dance.

 Their chosen weapon is often passed down to them, and is named for their most famous user, and referred to as the (weapon name)’s edge.
 Only when a dervish has trained an apprentice fully is he at liberty to create a second weapon of his own, calling it a “Samanya” blade, meaning blade of the unknown (although some dervish have been known to break this rule by creating their own weapon and relegating their past weapon to that of a backup).